 '''

-smw2# PS1="\u@\h:\w \t# "
+smw# PS1="\u@\h:\w \t# "

 '''

-2.5.2.2 Prepare to Bootstrap the SMW Installation on the Second SMW
+7.2.2 Prepare to Bootstrap the SMW Installation

 This procedure assumes that the base operating system has been installed on the SMW and that the boot RAID has been set up.

 The installer requires several ISO files to be available for setting up and installing packages from SLE repositories.
 The names of these ISOs are hard-coded in the installer configuration, but the containing directory can be anywhere that makes sense.